Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - Another is used to enqueue all kernel executions
   - Third one is used to enqueue all device to host output data movements

-  The in order queues are used to make sure that data dependencies between multiple similar tasks (like moving input data for second kernel call should not happen before input data for 1st kernel call has finished since it may create contention at memory interface and lower performance) are defined implicitly.
+  The in-order queues are used to make sure that data dependencies between multiple similar tasks (like moving input data for second kernel call should not happen before input data for 1st kernel call has finished since it may create contention at memory interface and lower performance) are defined implicitly.

   Now to understand main loop that does all task enqueueing and resource management please go to label "BATCH_PROCESSING_LOOP" near line 68 and observe the following: